efleisig/bilingual-cognate-idiom-comprehension/README.md

 Resources for the paper "Bilingual Lexical Access and Cognate Idiom Comprehension."
-This page will be updated once the paper is released.
+The preprint is available above; additional materials will be updated upon publication.